College Board: SAT and SAT Subject Tests

 The SAT Subject Tests were standardized tests intended to measure student performance in specific areas, such as mathematics, science, and history.
 On January 19, 2021, the College Board discontinued Subject Tests.
 This was effective immediately in the United States.
 The following summer, the tests were to be phased out for international students.
 CollegeBoard has discontinued the optional essay section of the SAT after June 2021.

 On May 13, 2015, the College Board announced the release of a new credential initiative to get students more interested in careers focused in STEM with a Project Lead the Way partnership.

-In March 2020, College Board announced the cancellation of several test dates during the spring of 2020 due to the COVID-19 pandemic and as a result many colleges temporarily or permanently changed to a test optional or test blind admissions policy (that is, they either didn't require the submission of SAT scores or they refused to accept SAT scores).
+In March 2020, College Board announced the cancellation of several test dates during the spring of 2020 due to the COVID-19 pandemic, and as a result many colleges temporarily or permanently changed to a test-optional or test-blind admissions policy (that is, they either did not require the submission of SAT scores, or they refused to accept SAT scores).

-On January 25, 2022, College Board announced that the SAT will be delivered digitally in an attempt to change the format of the test itself.
-Vice President of the College Readiness Assessment at College Board, Priscilla Rodriguez, states "The digital SAT will be easier to take, easier to give and more relevant".
-Some new features of this digital version of the SAT include: a 2 hours testing period instead of the 3 hours period that has been used for the current SAT, more relevant topics that cover material that is given in college courses, and calculators will be allowed the entirety of the Math portion of the exam.
-Digital versions of the exam gives College Board the opportunity to address inequities that are associated with student accessibility to technology by providing students who don't have computers on testing days.
-This new change was brought forth by College Board following disruptions in testing that were COVID related.
-The 2021 SAT Suite of Assessment Program results showed that 1.5 million high school students took compared to the 2.2 million students in 2020 who participated taking this test.
+On January 25, 2022, College Board announced that the SAT would be delivered digitally, in an attempt to change the format of the test itself.
+Vice President of the College Readiness Assessment at College Board, Priscilla Rodriguez, said, "The digital SAT will be easier to take, easier to give and more relevant".
+Some new features of this digital version of the SAT include a two-hour testing period instead of the three-hour period that had been used for the current SAT, more relevant topics that cover material given in college courses, and calculators allowed for the entirety of the Math portion of the exam.
+A digital version of the exam allows College Board to address inequities associated with student accessibility to technology.
+This change was brought forth by College Board following disruptions in testing that were COVID-related.
+The 2021 SAT Suite of Assessment Program results showed that 1.5 million high school students took the test, compared to 2.2 million students in 2020.

 As of spring of 2024, all SATs have been transitioned to be taken on the Bluebook exam application.

 PSAT/NMSQT

 The PSAT/NMSQT is a fee-based standardized test that provides firsthand practice for the SAT for a cost of $18.
 However, the cost may vary based on state, district, or school.
 The test also functions as a qualifying test for the National Merit Scholarship Corporation's scholarship programs.
 There are also other forms of the PSAT, including the PSAT 10 and the PSAT 8/9.
-However, it is important to note that the PSAT 10 and the PSAT 8/9 do not qualify a student for the National Merit Scholarship.
+However, the PSAT 10 and the PSAT 8/9 do not qualify a student for the National Merit Scholarship.

 As of spring of 2024, all PSATs have been transitioned to be taken on the Bluebook exam application.